 In today’s game design professions, the experts who create and build games don’t work on an assembly line, handing pieces off to the next worker.
 They collaborate from day one, able to understand each other’s roles and expertise.

-After completing a portal course, students may select three (or four, for a minor) courses from the collaborative studios and the supportive courses.
+IDeATe's Game Design minor and courses are open to students from any major.
+The minor requires taking a portal course plus four courses from the collaborative and supportive course options.
 Students should contact the IDeATe advisor to discuss curriculum and to make a loose plan of study.

 The IDeATe collaborative studios promote hands-on learning through making, critique, and iterative design.
 Students in these courses apply skills from both technology and arts disciplines to prototype ideas and leverage the diversity of perspectives to produce innovation in their field.
 Learning happens both through the instructor and through the interdisciplinary peer cohort.